pennyether/contracts/README.md

 This repo contains open-sourced PennyEther contracts.
 All tests are included and are easy to run, with minimal dependancies.

-## Requirements

-Due to the use of ES6 features like `arrow functions` and `async`, Node 8 or above is required.

 ## To Run Tests

+_Note: Node 8 or higher required._

 - Install `node` and `npm`
 - `git clone` this repo, and `cd` into it
 - Install dependencies: `npm install`.
-- Run: `./compile.js` - this compiles all contracts and creates artifacts (abis, etc) in the `/build/contracts` folder.
+- Run: `./scripts/compile.js` - this compiles all contracts and creates artifacts (abis, etc) in the `/build/contracts` folder.
-- To run a test: `./test.js test/Comptroller.js`
+- To run a test: `./scripts/test.js tests/Comptroller.js`
-- To run all tests: `./test.js all` (this will run _a lot_ of tests!)
+- To run all tests: `./scripts/test.js all` (this will run _a lot_ of tests!)

 <div style='border: 1px solid gray; padding: 10px; background: #FFFFFA; border-radius: 5px;'>
 If you receive an error that Web3 couldn't connect, make sure you have `testrpc` or `ganache` running on `localhost:8545`